 So if you're in the habit of spending more than you can repay its worth considering carefully before getting one of these cards.

 Most store cards only offer discounts and rewards with one retailer, and some might only allow you to shop with them (though this is less common these days).
-This might not be a disadvantage to your store credit, card if you shop at that store frequently, it might become a problem if you don't.
+This might not be a disadvantage to your store credit card if you shop at that store frequently, but it might become a problem if you don't.